IT'S QUICK AND EASY TO SWITCH SUPPLIER WITH A SMART METER

 Across Great Britain, millions of people have claimed their smart meter from their energy supplier and are now enjoying the benefits of accurate bills and being able to identify the areas where they may be unnecessarily using lots of energy.

-Because smart meters show you how much energy you use at different times of the day, they can help you assess whether your energy tariff is right for you.
-What’s more, they will be able to give you access to new smart tariffs as and when they become available, making it easier to get the best deal.
+With smart meters, you can see how much energy you use throughout the day.
+This can help you work out if your energy tariff is right for you.
+What's more, this information can help you assess new smart tariffs as and when they become available, making it easier to get the best deal.

 So what's the story on switching?

-All smart meters let you switch suppliers and ultimately, they will make the process easier and faster for all.
-They help you to make better informed decisions and will enable new services which take the hassle out of switching.
+All smart meters let you switch suppliers and ultimately, they will make the process easier and simpler for all.
+They help you make informed decisions and will enable new services which take the hassle out of switching.

 Second generation meters are now being rolled out across Great Britain.
-The good news is that eventually, first generation meters will also be remotely upgraded to bring them into line with second generation meters, so everyone will keep their smart features no matter how many times they switch supplier.
+The good news is that eventually, most first generation meters will also be remotely upgraded to use the same communication system as the second generation meters.
+Once it has been remotely upgraded you should never lose your smart features even if you switch supplier multiple times.

 Regardless of what smart meter you have, you'll be in a better position to choose suppliers than you were without one, as you'll have the information to choose the tariff and supplier that suits you best.